-TECO appears to have provided sufficient information concerning the harm which could arise from not protecting this information for a minimum of two years.
-Accordingly, good cause having been shown, the coal and coal transportation information is granted confidential classification for two years from the date of the issuance of this Order.
-All other information for which confidential classification is sought shall be granted confidential classification until August 11, 2000.
+TECO appears to have provided enough information concerning the harm which could arise from not protecting this information for a minimum of two years.
+Accordingly, the fuel oil contract data and the coal and coal transportation information is granted confidential classification for a period of two years from the date of the issuance of this Order.
+All other information for which confidential classification is sought shall be granted confidential classification until April 15, 2000.